Cyber Risk Assessment for Capital Management: Cyber Capital Management

-{\item the cost of insurance premiums } \end{itemize} {Via these, the trade-offs, between ex-post-loss premium and reserve allocations, and between ex-ante and ex-post-loss capitals, could be crisply represented.
-Generally speaking, both are due to the fact that the marginal benefit outweighs the marginal cost, which is well-known in economics as the cost-benefit analysis.
+{\item the {financial implication} of insurance premiums } \end{itemize} {Via these, the trade-offs, between ex-post-loss premium and reserve allocations, and between ex-ante and ex-post-loss capitals, could be crisply represented.
+Generally speaking, both are due to the fact that the marginal benefit outweighs the marginal {financial implication}, which is well-known in economics as the cost-benefit analysis.

 For the former one, fix any admissible cybersecurity investment $\mathbf{M}\in\mathcal {M}$.
 For any two admissible $\mathbf{I}_p,\mathbf{I}_q\in\mathscr{F}$ such that $M + \pi(\mathbf{M}, \mathbf{I}_p)\leq \beta$ and $M + \pi(\mathbf{M}, \mathbf{I}_q)\leq \beta$, the insurance coverage $\mathbf{I}_p$ is better off than the other insurance coverage $\mathbf{I}_q$ if